ibm-wm-transition/webmethods.io-OpenPGP-Connector/README.md

 To test, you can execute `wmio test`.

 ## Deployment
-Execute `wmio deploy` to deploy this connector to your webmethods.io tenant.
+Execute `wmio deploy` to deploy this connector to your webMethods.io tenant.
 And `wmio unpublish` to unpublish the published connector app along with triggers and actions associated with the app.

 ![OpenPGP Connector](https://user-images.githubusercontent.com/16189220/80452564-2cc34e80-8944-11ea-8e81-3ed9ae93ada9.png)

 ## Key Format Examples

-**Note:** You can use this **[key generator](https://pgpkeygen.com/)** to generat keys for testing.
+**Note:** You can use this **[key generator](https://pgpkeygen.com/)** to generate keys for testing.

 ### Private Key
 ![Private Key](https://user-images.githubusercontent.com/16189220/80452759-8c215e80-8944-11ea-8260-a0159376b46c.png)